The process of determining if a development is liable for CIL is in five stages

 In most cases the form will contain sufficient information for the council to calculate the CIL liability.
 However, further information may be required for large or complex applications.

-Prior to the commencement of the CIL liable development Form 1: Assumption of Liability should be submitted.
-In instances where planning permission is not required including Prior Approval Form 5: Notice of chargeable development should be submitted.
+Prior to the commencement of the CIL liable development Form 2: Assumption of Liability should be submitted.
+In instances where planning permission is not required, including Prior Approval and certain forms of Permitted Development, Form 5: Notice of Chargeable Development should be submitted.

-If you consider that the development should be offered relief from paying CIL Form 2: Claiming exemption or relief should be submitted.
+If you consider that the development should be offered relief or exemption from paying CIL one of the following forms should be submitted:

 Exemptions also exist for: